peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  WHATWG Encoding Standard defines algorithms for the most common character encodings used on Web pages and recommends the UTF-8 encoding for new specifications and Web pages.
-Calling the <code>GetEncoding(name)</code> method returns one of the character encodings with the given name under the Encoding Standard.</p> <p>Now let's define some terms.</p> <p><b>Encoding Terms</b></p> <ul> <li>A <b>code point</b> is a number that identifies a single text character, such as a letter, digit, or symbol.
+Calling the <code>GetEncoding(name)</code> method returns one of the character encodings with the specified name under the Encoding Standard.</p> <p>Now let's define some terms.</p> <p><b>Encoding Terms</b></p> <ul> <li>A <b>code point</b> is a number that identifies a single text character, such as a letter, digit, or symbol.
 (A collection of